JiLabUCBerkeley/FACED2PFM-vessel/1DPIV/readme.md

    #### Note: Please use either 'Straight line' or 'Freehand line' to draw line ROIs.
 Other types of ROIs are not supported at this stage and will lead to error.
 ### d.
 Kymographs:
 Example: 20200226_01_D600_kymoROI01.tif
+If kymographs are directly obtained from line scanning, files a - c are not required.
+Otherwise, b and d will be generated after running 'getKymo.m'
 ### e.
 PIV output mat file:
 Example: velocity_20200226_01_D600ROI01_avg50skip1shift2_001-143
 numbers after 'avg', 'skip', and "shift" are settings in 'LSPIV_parallel.m'.
 001-143 is the processing range in the kymograph (e.g. if the kymograph is 200 pixels wide, then 001-143 means only the first 143 lines are included in flow velocity calculation, and the rest is cropped out).
+This is the output file that contains all the calculation results output from 'LSPIV_parallel.m'

 PIV method